Connector

 Transaction

-To execute a transaction using Connection, use the setAutoCommit method in combination with the commit and rollback methods.
+To execute transactions using Connection, combine the setAutoCommit method, commit method, and rollback method.

-First, use the setAutoCommit method to disable autocommit for a transaction.
+First, use the setAutoCommit method to disable automatic transaction commit.

 conn.setAutoCommit(false)

-Use the commit method to commit the transaction after some processing.
+After performing some processing, use the commit method to commit the transaction.

 for